Hearse: In popular culture

 Amongst hearse enthusiasts, the 1959 Cadillac Miller-Meteor hearse is considered one of the most desirable, due to its especially ornate styling and appearances in several feature films, notably an ambulance version (Ecto-1) in the 1984 film Ghostbusters.

 In the 2016 Ghostbusters reboot, the Ecto-1 is a 1984 Cadillac Superior hearse.

 The Rogues prowl around in a graffitied 1955 Cadillac Hearse in the film The Warriors.

-Musician Neil Young's first car was a hearse, which was used to transport the band's equipment.
+Musician Neil Young's first car was a hearse, which he used to transport his early band's equipment.

-Celebrity hearse enthusiasts include rock singer Neil Young and three-time NASCAR Sprint Cup Champion Tony Stewart, who had his hearse customised for a television show.
+Other celebrity hearse enthusiasts include three-time NASCAR Sprint Cup Champion Tony Stewart, who had his hearse customized for a television show.
 Sam the Sham of the Pharaohs (known for Wooly Bully and Lil' Red Riding Hood) was known for transporting all his equipment in a 1952 Packard hearse.

 In April 2021, following the death of Prince Philip, Duke of Edinburgh, it was revealed that the prince had helped to design a custom-built military green, Land Rover Defender which was used to transport his coffin in his funeral procession at Windsor Castle.